 Diversity, Equity and Inclusion Policy

-CPCS has a diverse client base, team and works in a wide variety of contexts.
+CPCS has a diverse client base and team and works in a wide variety of contexts.

 For ease of reference:

 - Diversity refers to, but is not limited to, age, gender, ethnicity, national origin, sexual orientation, disability, indigenous status, gender expression/identity, education, religion as well as diversity of thoughts and cognitive frameworks.

 - Equity is when all individuals have equal opportunities and support to succeed and grow.
 It’s more than treating everyone the same way; it’s also about accommodating differences such as accessibility.

 - Inclusion is an intentional choice to ensure that all individuals are valued, respected and involved.
 In other words, it’s how diversity is put into action.
 It results in a sense of belonging.

 As CPCS continues to grow, one of our key objectives is to attract, retain and nurture the most talented individuals.
 This is how we can best develop solutions for growing economies.

 CPCS is committed to providing and fostering a workplace that is diverse, inclusive, free from barriers and psychologically safe.